Submissions

 A text that contextualizes and describes an existing work, including: a discussion of the targeted audience; author/artist/curator details and background; an overview of the main purpose, objectives, themes, issues, arguments; a critical perspective on the strengths and weaknesses of the book/art/event.
 (1000 words max.)

-Publishers, filmmakers, curators, artists, and event organizers who would like to have their outputs reviewed in CFS should contact the Reviews Editor.
+Publishers, filmmakers, curators, artists, and event organizers who would like to have their outputs reviewed in CFS should complete our Review Request Form.

 Interviews